-Terr-Con, which is not a topping but an integral part of the slab, is popular in high-traffic areas such as hospital lobbies and school hallways and cafeterias, Bye says.
+Terr-Con, which is not a topping but an integral part of the slab, is popular in high-traffic areas.
+These areas include hospital lobbies and school hallways and cafeterias, Bye says.
 The company has covered more than half a million square feet for just one grocery store client.

 Aggregate so bright you gotta wear shades

 Aggregates offered by White Stone Calcium Inc., based in Chewelah, Wash., have also been used with great success for flooring in retail environments.
 In particular, one white rock is so bright that it actually lowered lighting costs for three grocery stores in Washington, says General Manager Russ Wilcox.
 He says piles of the white rock at the quarry are so bright, you need to wear sunglasses “or else you’ll get a blinding headache.
 You wouldn’t want to go in there with a hangover.”